-These sanctions reflect a Respondent's standing with the university housing as it related to their conduct record.
+These sanctions reflect a Respondent's standing with the University Housing as it related to their conduct record.

-- 1. University Housing Reassignment: The student is reassigned to another university housing structure.
+- 1. University Housing Reassignment: The student is reassigned to another University Housing structure.
 Residence Life personnel will decide on the structure to which the student will be reassigned. - 2.
-University Housing Probation: The student is put on official notice that, should further violations of Residence Life or university policies occur during a specified probationary period, the student may immediately be removed from university housing.

-- 3. University Housing Suspension: The student is removed from university housing for a specified period of time after which the student is eligible to return.
-Conditions for re-admission to university housing may be specified.
-Under this sanction, a student is required to vacate university housing within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Residence Life.
+University Housing Warning: A written notice will be sent to the student(s) who violated housing and/or University policies.
+It specifies that inappropriate and unacceptable actions have occurred and that more severe sanctions will result should the student be involved in other violations. - 3.
+University Housing Probation: The student is put on official notice that, should further violations of Residence Life or University policies occur during a specified probationary period, the student may immediately be removed from University Housing. - 4.
+University Housing Suspension: The student is removed from University Housing for a specified period of time after which the student is eligible to return.
+Conditions for re-admission to University Housing may be specified.
+Under this sanction, a student is required to vacate University Housing within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Residence Life.
 This sanction may be enforced with a trespass action if deemed necessary.
-Prior to reapplication for university housing, the student must gain permission from the Director of Residence Life (or designee). - 4.
-University Housing Expulsion: The student's privilege to live in, or visit, any university housing structure is revoked indefinitely.
+Prior to reapplication for University Housing, the student must gain permission from the Director of Residence Life (or designee). - 5.
+University Housing Expulsion: The student's privilege to live in, or visit, any University Housing structure is revoked indefinitely.
 This sanction may be enforced with a trespass action if deemed necessary.